Bridgnorth: Walking and cycling

 The town is on National Route 45 of the Sustrans National Cycle Network, which is named the Mercian Way.

 The long-distance trail called the Geopark Way begins in the town.

 Every year since 1967, a sponsored walk has been held in Bridgnorth.
 Since 2017 this has been organised by the Bridgnorth Lions Club.

 Economy

 On the eastern side of the town is a large aluminium works, founded in the 1950s.

+Television manufacture

+Automatic Telephone & Electric, part of Plessey, owned the Pale Meadow Works, on Hospital Street from 1950.

+Decca Radio and Television took over former factory in October 1968.
+Decca Radar were taken over in early 1980.
+The site made colour televisions.

+Tatung Company of Taiwan visited in early November 1980 who bought the site in June 1981.
+Tatung moved to a 40 acre site in Telford, in July 1985.

 Governance

 The town council has sixteen members, with four elected from each of the four wards that cover the civil parish (named Castle, Morfe, East, and West).
 Castle ward includes Oldbury, while Morfe ward includes Danesford and Quatford.

 Local government and services are otherwise provided by Shropshire Council and the town elects four of its members — one electoral division comprises East and Morfe wards together with Astley Abbotts, and the other comprises West and Castle wards together with Tasley.
 From 1974 until 2009, there was also Bridgnorth District Council, a tier of local government between the county and town councils.